-organisation to whom SA's Mem e to all those associated with that Entity and to the individuals in that er Protection Policy (MPP) applies.
-As a requirement of the MPP, I luash Entity must enquire into my background given I have undertaken, or will contact with CYP.
+A Squash Entity has a duty of care to all those associated with that Entity and to the individuals in that organisation to whom SA's Member Protection Policy (MPP) applies.
+As a requirement of the MPP, I acknowledge and agree that a Squash Entity must enquire into my background given I have undertaken, or undertake, regular, unsupervised contact with CYP. will

 (name) of

-(address) born/

 sincerely declare: